 Debar derives from two different words, dabar (noun and verb) and deber.
 Dabar in the verb form means to deliberately establish and pronounce something.
 When you deliberately pronounce something, it causes the thing to become "real" in the mind of whoever understands this word, name or definition.
 It explains how God 'spoke' and then all things came to be.

 (Dabar) means: if you see yourself healed in your mind, and you speak it out with your mouth, you will be healed.
 Before the world came into being, God had a picture of how He wanted it to look in His mind, then He spoke and out of His mouth came the mental picture He had thought.
 This is why wherever we see Jesus doing a miracle in Matthew, Mark, Luke and John all we see Him do is speak.
 That's it.
 Sometimes He prays to the Father, and then speaks.

-But we never see Jesus deliberate in His head, "hmmmm, perhaps the Father wouldn't want this person healed?
-Perhaps this person isn't worthy of healing?
-I don't think I'll heal this one, but this one over here, yes that one I will heal."
+We never see Jesus deliberate in His head regarding someone's healing.
 We never see that!
 Why?
-Because in His head, in the head of Jesus, all people everywhere ARE healed!
-He bought the right for every. single. person. to be healed!
+Because in His head, in the eyes of Jesus, all people everywhere ARE healed!
+He bought the right for every. single. person. to be healed.
 So when Jesus spoke healing, He was able to see it clearly in His mind, and then He spoke what He saw.

 Today, we have the same right.
 When you speak, you have the same authority as Jesus.
 If you see it in your mind, then speak it with your mouth.
 If you're believing for a baby, then picture yourself pregnant and speak it over yourself.
 If you need healing, then see yourself healed and speak healing with your mouth.
 Speak it!
 (Matthew 16:19 & Matthew 18:18)